 - Though these two are frequently forgotten if you are serious about your app you want to make sure that it is bulletproof from the legal side.
 Make sure that your app has all legal documents in the app and that users agree to them before creating an account.

 - Empty state screens are very important and frequently forgot screens for apps that have user-generated content.
 Let’s say you’ve built Instagram.
 But currently, you’re not following any of your friends.
 What will your feed show then?
 Would it just say “Nothing to see here, come back later” or will it prompt the user to add friends through a Call To Action (CTA) button?

 - Whether it’s a profile of the main user of a friend that the user followed remember that there needs to be a way to see profiles of users.

 - Make sure there is a way for users to contact you.
 What if they are confused?
 What if they want to suggest an improvement?
 You definitely don’t want them to go and leave a negative review on the app store.

 - Success/system popups/screens

-By the end of Thursday we should have everything in the sprint complete and ready for the next stage.
-If client had some other feedback then Thursday should start with applying client’s feedback to user stories (both main and secondary) and then submitting for approval.
+By the end of Thursday, we should have everything in the sprint complete and ready for the next stage.
+If a client had some other feedback then Thursday should start with applying the client’s feedback to user stories (both main and secondary) and then submitting for approval.
 If the app canvas and user stories are finalized we move into design preparation.